Register Non-Profit or Non-Stock Company in the Philippines

 Securities and Exchange Commission (SEC) Registration Requirements

-Generally, non-profit entities have the same formal registration requirements as a normal business enterprises however, in lieu of the authorized capital stock and minimum subscription requirements it is required that the majority of its members should have Philippine residency.
+Generally, non-profit entities have the same formal registration requirements as normal business enterprises.
+However, in lieu of the authorized capital stock and minimum subscription requirements, it is required that the majority of its members should have Philippine residency.
 In lieu of the capital stock requirement and the attestation in the Treasurer's affidavit that at least 25% of the subscribed stocks had been paid, non-stock/non-profit corporations are only required to state the amount of capital or money contributed or donated by specified persons.

 A non-stock corporation may use the word "foundation" in its corporate name, provided that it: